 Temperate grassland ecosystems are the least protected biomes on the planet.
-Worldwide, these important habitats are being lost at an alarming rate due to a number of factors that include the production of food and fuel for a growing human population.
-Their decline is having a significant impact on species such as grassland birds, and the ecosystem services these grasslands provide—ranging from carbon sequestration to water infiltration—are also being highly affected.
+Worldwide, these important habitats are being lost at an alarming rate due to a number of factors, including the production of food and fuel for a growing human population.
+Their decline is significantly impacting species like grassland birds and black-footed ferrets, as well as the vital ecosystem services these grasslands provide—from carbon sequestration to water filtration.

 Download the Plowprint Report below to learn more.